-In this work, we stacking the western Galactic hemisphere \ac{erass} data for more than 500 low-redshift clusters from a well-defined X-ray selected cluster catalog detected in the first All-Sky Survey \citep{Bulbul2024,Kluge2024}.
+For this work, we stacked the western Galactic hemisphere \ac{erass} data for more than 500 low-redshift clusters from a well-defined X-ray-selected cluster catalog detected in the first All-Sky Survey \citep{Bulbul2024,Kluge2024}.
 The larger sample allows us to investigate the circumcluster hot gas properties out to a larger radius.
-This article is organized as follows: in Sect.~\ref{sect:obs} we present the sample and the stacking analysis; we model the stacked profile in Sect.~\ref{sect:fitting} ; in Sect.~\ref{sect:simulation} we use the numerical simulations to validate the stacking and modeling results; discussion and conclusion are presented in Sects. \ref{sect:discussion} and \ref{sect:conclusion}, respectively.
-We adopt a flat Lambda-Cold-Dark-Matter cosmology with parameters $H_0=70$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_\mathrm{m}=0.3$, and $\Omega_\mathrm{\Lambda}=0.7$.
-The cosmic baryon fraction is adopted from \citet{Planck2020}, where $\Omega_\mathrm{b}/\Omega_\mathrm{m}=0.158$.
+This article is organized as follows: in Sect.~\ref{sect:obs} we present the sample and the stacking analysis; we explain how we modeled the stacked profile in Sect.~\ref{sect:fitting}; in Sect.~\ref{sect:simulation} we explain how we use the numerical simulations to validate the stacking and modeling results; the discussion and conclusion are presented in Sects. \ref{sect:discussion} and \ref{sect:conclusion}, respectively.
+We adopted a flat $\Lambda$-cold-dark-matter cosmology with parameters $H_0=70$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_\mathrm{m}=0.3$, and $\Omega_\mathrm{\Lambda}=0.7$.
+The cosmic baryon fraction was adopted from \citet{Planck2020}, where $\Omega_\mathrm{b}/\Omega_\mathrm{m}=0.158$.